12. Processing Data in Groups

 validation sample (e.g., 20%) – used to tune the hyperparameters of many classifiers and to choose the best one,

-test sample (e.g., the remaining 20%) – used to assess the goodness of fit of the best classifier.
+test (hold-out) sample (e.g., the remaining 20%) – used to assess the goodness of fit of the best classifier.

 Important